YourRoots Logo

 Children(s): Carol Law, Mary Law, David Law

-It was in 1915 that Clara Helen Cook was born in Howell, Livingston County, Michigan, United States of America, a child of William Henry Cook and Ada May Rohrabacher.
-Clara Helen Cook went on to marry David Elton Law and had children such as Carol Grace Law, Mary Elizabeth Law and David Warren Law.
-Clara Helen Cook was deceased by 1964 in Pontiac, Oakland County, Michigan, United States of America.
+In 1915, Clara Helen Cook entered the world in Howell, Livingston County, Michigan, United States of America, born to William Henry Cook and Ada May Rohrabacher.
+In 1950, Clara Helen Cook resided in Howell, Livingston, Michigan, USA.
+Clara Helen Cook married David Elton Law, and had children including Carol Grace Law, Mary Elizabeth Law, David Warren Law.
+Clara Helen Cook passed away in 1964 in Pontiac, Oakland County, Michigan, United States of America.

 Find more search results for Clara Cook